close global

 The 2025 F1 championship continues for its 18th round at the Singapore Grand Prix this weekend, with McLaren hoping to be confirmed as world champions.

-Meanwhile, the two McLaren drivers are also watching over their shoulders in the drivers' championship, with Max Verstappen having won the last two grands prix and now sitting just 69 points behind championship leader Piastri.
+Meanwhile, Lando Norris and Oscar Piastri are also watching over their shoulders in the drivers' championship, with Max Verstappen having won the last two grands prix and now sitting just 69 points behind championship leader Piastri.

 Norris is 25 points behind Piastri, having failed to capitalise on the Australian's DNF last time out in Baku, only finishing seventh.

-However much Norris will rue missing a chance to take a big chunk out of his team-mate's championship lead, he is now back within one race win of his rival in the standings - with a chaotic-looking weekend ahead.
+However much Norris will rue missing a chance to take a big chunk out of his team-mate's championship lead, he is now back within one race win of his rival in the standings - with an exciting-looking front two rows for the race in prospect!

 Singapore Grand Prix weather forecast